-Once one party has started divorce proceedings the courts will issue a divorce petition and it will be down to the other partner to agree or disagree with the grounds for divorce.
-It is also possible to launch counter-divorce proceedings depending on evidence.
+Once one party has started divorce proceedings the courts will issue a divorce petition and it will be down to the other partner to agree or dispute the divorce petition.
+You can also apply for divorce jointly.

 You should always consult with a legal service provider if your relationship is ending on bad terms and there are disagreements about finances or arrangements for the children.
 They will offer expert advice on the best options for you.
 If an agreement cannot be reached, you may need to go to court where a judge will look at all the factors of the case before making a decision.

 You should find a legal expert you are comfortable with during a divorce.
 It is important to work with a legal expert who understands not only the processes but the emotional aspects of your situation.
 Face-to-face meetings can be important when arranging a divorce, so you may wish to consider a legal service provider with offices nearby.
 You may also wish to consider the reputation and cost of a firm before making your decision.

 Answer a few short questions now and start comparing legal service providers based on the criteria most important to you.

 A legal service provider may be able to offer a fixed fee for divorce services.
 For more complex cases, they may charge on an hourly basis.
 Find the best solution for you by comparing costs with The Law Superstore now.

 In addition to paying the cost of your legal service provider, it will also be necessary for you to pay a Court fee to apply for the divorce.
 This Court fee is £593.

 We shortlist up to 4 lawyers